 Maui vs. Kauai

-One of the questions that I am asked most often is, “which Hawaii island is best?”
+Maui vs. Kauai, which island is better for a Hawaii vacation or honeymoon?
+One of the questions that I am asked most often is, “Which Hawaii island is best?”
 Well, the truth is that there isn’t really an answer to that question.
 I have talked about which Hawaii island is best for honeymoons and which Hawaii island is best for families.

 I have noticed that, especially with honeymoons, it often comes down to Maui vs. Kauai.